-Power cut: the best wireless chargers for cordless current
+Best wireless charger 2022: the best Qi wireless charging stands | Stuff

-In the electrifying days of current to come, the phone in your pocket will be charged by your walking motion alone.
-Probably.
+Some day in the electrified future, smartphones will become self-winding.
+Or solar powered.
+Or fuelled by sugar.
+Until then, the best tool for cordless current in 2022 is a wireless charger.

-Alas, while self-winding watches have long taken energy from the swing in your step, most flagships still require a dose of mains power to brim their batteries.
-But boosting your blower doesn’t mean you need to plug it in.
+See, while most flagships still require a dose of mains power to brim their batteries on a daily basis, boosting your blower doesn’t mean you need to plug it in.

 From zapping mats to MagSafe stands, the top charging docks deliver smartphone sustenance without a wire in sight.
 So whatever device you have to refill, add one of these power pads to your desk for drop and flow convenience.